 The actual percentage that you will be awarded depends on the severity of the disrepair.
 A completely uninhabitable property will result in 100% compensation, however, this is extremely rare.
 Normally, compensation ranges between 25% to 50% of the rent of the property.

-Examples of how housing disrepair compensation is calculated
+housing disrepair compensation Example

 Disrepair: Heating issues for 1 years continuously.